 Max growth Size: Up to 12 inches (30 cm)

 pH: 8.1 – 8.4

 Temperature : 75°F – 82°F (25°C – 28°C)

 Blue Tang Temperament / Behaviour: They can be aggressive with other tangs (surgeonfish), especially another same species.
 They also are constantly on the move and will need a larger tank for swimming space.

 Min Aquarium Size for keeping this fish; 100 Gallon ( 400 litres )

-Just like any animal / pets that you are going to keep in your house, you must be willing to have the level of commitment and knowledge on hand to being able to take care of that animal / pets or fish that you are bringing home.
-Remember, please do not buy on impulse just because your son like the fish.
+Just like any animal/pets that you are going to keep in your house, you must be willing to have the level of commitment and knowledge on hand to be able to take care of that animal/pets or fish that you are bringing home.
+Remember, please do not buy on impulse just because of your son like the fish.

 Fortunately, over the years there have been numerous success stories of successful captive breeding of blue tang which reduce the impact of wild-caught fish.